Henry II of England: Early years (1133–1149)

 Henry was born in Maine at Le Mans on 5 March 1133, the eldest child of the Empress Matilda and her second husband, Geoffrey Plantagenet, Count of Anjou.
 The French county of Anjou was formed in the 10th century and its Angevin rulers attempted for several centuries to extend their influence and power across France through careful marriages and political alliances.
 In theory, the county answered to the French king, but royal power over Anjou weakened during the 11th century and the county became largely autonomous.

-Henry's mother was the eldest daughter of Henry I, King of England and Duke of Normandy.
-She was born into a powerful ruling class of Normans, who traditionally owned extensive estates in both England and Normandy, and her first husband had been the Holy Roman Emperor Henry V. During his lifetime, Henry I had obtained pledges of fealty from his nobility, including from his nephew Stephen of Blois, promising to support Matilda's claim to the throne.
-After her father's death in 1135, Matilda hoped to claim the English throne, but instead Stephen was crowned king and recognised as the Duke of Normandy, resulting in civil war between their rival supporters.
-Geoffrey took advantage of the confusion to attack the Duchy of Normandy but played no direct role in the English conflict, leaving this to Matilda and her half-brother, Robert, Earl of Gloucester.
-The war, termed the Anarchy by historians, dragged on and degenerated into stalemate.
+Henry's mother was the legitimate daughter of Henry I, King of England and Duke of Normandy.
+She was born into a powerful ruling class of Normans, who traditionally owned extensive estates in both England and Normandy, and her first husband had been Holy Roman Emperor Henry V. Henry I had during his own lifetime obtained pledges of fealty from his nobility, including from his nephew Stephen of Blois, promising to support Matilda's claim to the throne.
+After her father's death in 1135, Matilda hoped to claim the English throne, but instead, Stephen was crowned king and recognised as the Duke of Normandy, resulting in a civil war between their rival supporters.
+Geoffrey took advantage of the confusion to attack the Duchy of Normandy but played no direct role in the English conflict, leaving this to Matilda and her powerful illegitimate half-brother Robert, Earl of Gloucester.
+The war, termed the Anarchy by historians, dragged on and degenerated into a stalemate.